nus-cs2103-AY1718S1/addressbook-level4/collated/main/jo-lyn.md

     }

     /**
-     * Shows person details on the panel when a person is selected */
+     * Shows person details on the panel when a person is selected.
+     */
     @Subscribe
     private void handlePersonPanelSelectionChangedEvent(PersonPanelSelectionChangedEvent event) {